This Recipe includes

 For the Crêpe

-- 2 tablespoons of orange juice (alternative to rhum)
+• 2 tablespoons of orange juice (as an alternative to rhum)

-- canola oil (or butter) to grease the pan
+• 1 tablespoon of canola oil or butter to grease the pan

 For the Syrup

-- 1 cup of orange juice and 1 lemon (alternatives to Grand Marnier)
+• 1 cup of orange juice (as an alternative to Grand Marnier)

 Instructions